yogeshchandrasekharuni/covid_helper/README.md

 7. Click on ```Refresh stats``` to see the updated graphs and tables.

-### Using the executable
+## Using the executable

-- This project has been compiled into a standalone executable file.
-Incase you are not interested in going through few of the above steps, you can download the zip folder from this link.
+This project has been compiled into a standalone executable file.
+Incase you are not interested in going through few of the above steps, you can download the zip folder from [this link](https://drive.google.com/file/d/114LCy-eBQbrK413Tg_ejqLTbsNHqW0Ic/view?usp=sharing).
+Double click on ```covidhelper.exe``` to start the app.